smokyonion/SCSelectionBorder/README.md

 ## Acknowledgements

-The off-screen and lock aspect ratio code was written by me and the rest inspiration came from
+The off-screen and lock aspect ratio code were written by me and the rest inspiration came from

 [Sketch+Accessibility](http://developer.apple.com/library/mac/#samplecode/Sketch+Accessibility/Introduction/Intro.html) by Apple